ayys/star/README.md

 #### Improvements  <!-- omit from toc -->
 - [ ] Replace echo -e with printf for better portability
 - [ ] Output all errors into stderr instead of stdout
+- [ ] Refactor the code to reduce the number of small dependency scripts (in the `libexec` directory)
+- [ ] Try to put as much code as possible in the star binary (and not the function) and benchmark the difference
+  The idea would be to have a smaller wrapper function: the wrapper is usually smaller than the binary, here it is the opposite.
+The binary is almost only use to initialize the "wrapper" itself (hence it is not really a wrapper, just a shell function).
+  - [ ] If the performance is the same, put the code in the binary
+  - [ ] If the performance is worse, keep it in the star function

 #### Tests  <!-- omit from toc -->
 - [ ] Complete the tests for `star list` to test all options and combinations